 The City of Edmonton manages pests such as weeds, tree pests, plant diseases, stinging/biting insects, rodents, and water-borne diseases using a variety of programs.

 Improving soil quality and manual weed control (hand pulling and digging) are the first choice in managing weeds.
-Herbicides are used as a last resort when these other methods are not reliable or feasible enough to meet provincial requirements and parkland standards.
+Herbicides are used when these other methods are not reliable or feasible enough to meet provincial requirements and parkland standards.

 Techniques and Standards

-Evaluations of new systems, techniques, products, and biological controls help to steer the continual improvement of IPM programs and reduce conventional pesticide use.
+Evaluations of new systems, techniques, products, and biological controls help to steer the continual improvement of Integrated Pest Management (IPM) programs and reduce conventional pesticide use.
 In situations where pesticide use is deemed necessary, treatments are applied by certified pesticide applicators who follow federal and provincial legislation.
 Beyond these legislations, the pesticide applicators also follow best the practices outlined in the City’s IPM policy.
 Only products approved by Health Canada are used.

 In addition to these efforts, the City offers programs where citizens can apply for increased restrictions on pesticide use and find detailed information on current spraying activities: